Electricity Demand and Grid Impacts of AI Data Centers: Challenges and Prospects: Grid Impacts and Emerging Challenges of AI Data Centers

-Beyond transient disturbances, maliciously orchestrated or malfunction-induced workload patterns can act as sources of \emph{forced oscillations}, periodically modulating AI data center demand in ways that resonate with the grid's natural modes.
-Such oscillatory injections can amplify inter-area oscillations, reduce damping margins, and in extreme cases, trigger widespread instability \cite{sun2018cyber}.
-Unlike conventional industrial loads, the inherent controllability and programmability of AI workloads render them particularly susceptible to being exploited as virtual power perturbation sources.
-This tight coupling between cyber-level control and physical load response highlights the urgent need for integrated approaches that jointly address cybersecurity and power system dynamics.
-Effective countermeasures include the implementation of secure communication protocols, the development of anomaly detection mechanisms tailored to workload-induced oscillations, and the establishment of collaborative frameworks between data center operators and grid utilities to prevent cascading failures triggered via cyber attacks.
+As a result, cyber intrusions into AI data center operations may translate into large and fast physical power disturbances, potentially causing frequency excursions, voltage violations, reserve depletion, local network overloads, or cascading reliability risks.
+For instance, in 2024, a large-scale disconnection event occurred in Virginia's Data Center Alley, where a protection system failure caused 60 out of more than 200 data centers to suddenly disconnect from the grid and transition to on-site generators~\cite{McLaughlin_2025}.
+This abrupt loss of load introduced a large power imbalance, requiring the utility to rapidly curtail generation to avoid cascading outages.
+Although this event was not caused by a malicious cyberattack, it illustrates the grid stress that can result from sudden and correlated data center load changes.
+Beyond transient disturbances, maliciously orchestrated or malfunction-induced workload patterns could also act as sources of \emph{forced oscillations}, periodically modulating AI data center demand in ways that resonate with the grid's natural modes.
+Such oscillatory load injections can amplify inter-area oscillations, reduce damping margins, and, in extreme cases, trigger widespread instability~\cite{sun2018cyber}.
+The controllability and programmability of AI workloads make them particularly susceptible to being exploited as virtual power perturbation sources.